nus-cs2103/website-base/admin/lectures.md

 <box type="info"  header="A caveat about your expectations from the lecture" tags="m--cs2103" light>

 In a traditional course, the lecture is the _primary_ means of content delivery.
-However, {{ course_pair }} is delivered in the _blended learning_ mode, and hence, the contents are delivered primarily via the online textbook and pre-recorded videos that you can consume at your own pace.
+However, {{ course_pair }} is delivered in the _blended learning_ mode, and accordingly, the contents are delivered primarily via the online textbook and pre-recorded videos that you can consume at your own pace.

 Hence, ==the lecture is only a _complementary_ component== that aims to,
 * **recap** the past week, clarify common doubts